-And Miss.
-Vile smiled.
-“No they would’t, would they?
+And Miss Vile smiled.
+“No they wouldn’t, would they?
 But as it happens, teachers can’t break the school rules.
 It would be setting a bad example and I would have to put myself in detention.”

-And and a rather uneasy smile passed over Miss.
-Vile’s face, because she knew just as well as Katie that magic was against the school rules.
+And a rather uneasy smile passed over Miss Vile’s face, because she knew just as well as Katie that magic was against the school rules.
 And not just a little bit against them.

-As Miss.
-Hepworth was the head-teacher, Miss.
-Vile realised that was something she would not like to happen at all.
+And As Miss Hepworth was the head-teacher, Miss Vile realised that that was something she would not like to happen at all.
 Not one little bit.